From crispy leaves to soggy succulents, our Houseplant Doctor gives expert answers to your top houseplant questions.

 Why has my houseplant grown tall and spindly?

 This is most likely a problem with lack of light.
 Other tell-tale signs are uneven growth, with the plant stretching towards the light and small pale leaves.
 It is a common problem in the winter when your home remains warm due to central heating which encourages active growth at a time when there isn’t enough light to support it.

 Where possible, move your plant into a lighter position.
 In the winter, you can encourage your plant to go into a resting phase by watering it less and keeping it in a cool spot.
-For more answers to houseplant questions on lighting see our Houseplant Lighting Guide.

 Why have are the leaves of my houseplant gone brown at the edges?

 If just the edges or tips of the leaves have gone brown, this is normally a problem with dry air or draughts.
 Move your plants away from radiators and mist them regularly or stand them on a bed of pebbles in a tray full of water.

 Also check for any watering issues.
 See Overwatering or Underwatering below.

 This quite often happens when you bring a new houseplant home or when you move a plant from one room to another.
 Ficus benjamina are especially prone to leaf drop.